 Despair Demons are powerful and obnoxious icy enemies with dangerous spells, including beams that can easily slow and kill a party member through multiple hits and ice mines than can appear under character randomly with little warning.
 They jump randomly across the battlefield, constantly setting up barriers every ten seconds or so, making it difficult to kill them.
 Unlike their fiery counterparts Rage demons, these things are actually immune to other ice attacks, meaning that a mage with an ice staff is left with limited options until the battle ends.
 They appear out of rifts in the first real area of the game, long before you're realistically powerful enough to defeat them.

-Disappointing Last Level: The final battle comes completely without any build up what so ever and is a very straight forward Get Back Here Boss with no really interesting gimmicks to it.
+Disappointing Last Level: The final battle comes almost completely without build up and is a very straight forward Get Back Here Boss fight with no really interesting gimmicks to it.
 Adding to that, the final boss isn't very difficult and instead of being a huge and epic siege or final battle, it's just your party vs the final boss and their Dragon.

 Ear Worm: The developer created remix of "Mulatto Butts" known as "Qunari Butts" is quite catchy despite only being one lyric; "Vashoth-ass mama!
 Sten-ass daddy!"